Thursday 3 -5 pm

 Frequency of Supreme Court dictionary look-ups, Werbach (1994)

 Sept 4 District of Columbia v.
 Heller: Activist judges making law

-Read Baron: "Guns and Grammar: Linguistic authority and legal interpretation in Washington, D.C., v.
+Read Baron: "Guns and Grammar: Linguistic authority and legal interpretation in District of Columbia, v.
 Heller"

 What do we learn about language and the law when nine highly-educated justices of the U.S. Supreme Court, who spend their entire professional lives analyzing and interpreting text, can hold two directly opposite interpretations of the Second Amendment?
 In Heller, which challenged Washington, D.C.'s, 27-year-old ban on handguns, supporters of gun regulation sought to read the Second Amendment--the one about the right to bear arms--from an "originalist" perspective, limiting the scope of the Amendment to militia and other military uses of weapons.
 Although the Second Amendment and the rest of the Constitution are silent on the right of self-defense, those who argued for an individual right to bear arms, and against gun control, read the Amendment as part of a "living Constitution," one whose meaning changes with the times.
 Anticipating NRA president Wayne LaPierre's recent claim that the only thing that can stop a bad guy with a gun is a good guy with a gun, they oppose gun control because "it's dangerous out there in the urban jungle."
 As Richard Posner and others have observed, in the Heller decision, an activist conservative majority on the Supreme Court didn't interpret law, they made law.

 Suggested response topic: It's perfectly normal for us to interpret written text by reading between the lines.
 Should we do that as well when we interpret the law?

 - Nelson Lund: D.C.'s Handgun Ban and the Constiutional Right to Arms

 - Garry Wills: To Keep and Bear Arms

 - The Linguists' Brief